chrisbodger/VeinCam/Meeting-Minutes/Meeting-Minutes-2018-09-18.md

      * Purpose now to product a functional prototype
      * Will still do testing, but only on ourselves and Ben
    * Can use the device as demonstrating but no taking any feedback and such
    * Client not wanting us to waste time persuing commercialisation as that is lots of documentation
 2. Hardware/Software Developments
+### Hardware
+   * V2.1 of case failed to print several times
+     - Required to order new filament
+     - Printing will recommence today under full supervision
+   * Testing of LEDs will commence
+     - Determining an optimal mix of different wavelengths for deeper penetration
+     - Final mix will be implemented into the final design

+### Software

 3. Feedback
    * Feedback summary now up from Audit 2 - Resources file.
 Full actions and justifications where necessary - feedback from that?
    * Some things no longer relevant since re-structuring the goals of the project - testing recommendations, etc
    * Starting to look into alternative methods of construction of case